bridgetwes/unbox-copyright/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Change Date: 1/30/2025
+* Fixed issue where release was not updating automatically from GitHub.

 = 1.3 =
 * Change Date: 1/30/2025
 * Added GitHub Actions to create a release with zip file ready to upload to WordPress site.